-A retinal detachment is a very serious problem that almost always causes blindness unless it is treated.
+A retinal detachment is a very serious condition that can cause blindness unless it is treated.
 As a person’s normal eye ages the vitreous gel contracts and then becomes more liquid.
 As the vitreous gel becomes more liquid it may pull on the retina and create a retinal tear (and then tear.)
-When fluid passes through a tear, it will lift the retina from the back of the eye creating (making) a retinal detachment.
+When fluid passes through a tear or hole in the retina tissue, it will lift the retina from the back of the eye creating a retinal detachment.

 Because the retina is in the back of the eye and is not visible from the outside, special camera equipment is required for diagnosing a retinal detachment.
 The retina doctors at Thomas Eye Group will use a light magnification instrument to view the inside of the eye.
 When you have been diagnosed with a retinal detachment your doctor will suggest a particular treatment option.
 Listed below are a few treatment options that you can review.
 Please note that the expert retina surgeons at Thomas Eye Group have the experience and training to properly treat and diagnose retina detachments.
 After your eye health examination your doctor will discuss possible treatment options.